-4V99 Special Topics in Great Texts
+4V99 Special Topics in Great Texts1 to 3 sem. hrs.

 Research projects to be undertaken by students or by classes under the direct supervision of the professor.
 Course may be repeated twice with a different topic of study.

 GREEK (GKB)